With the majority of the world’s population lacking secure land and property rights, land is at the center of development challenges.

-Eliminating poverty and boosting shared prosperity; increasing food security; facilitating urbanization; addressing climate change; increasing resilience and reducing fragility; and reducing inequality and exclusion of vulnerable groups all depend on secure land rights.
+Eliminating poverty and boosting shared prosperity; increasing food security; facilitating urbanization; addressing climate change; increasing resilience and reducing fragility; and reducing inequality and exclusion of vulnerable groups all depend on secure land and property rights.

-Reducing the number of poor living on less than $1.90 per day requires focus on leveraging physical assets, by improving security of private, customary, and common land rights, so that more people can invest in and better manage their resources for future generations, start or grow a business, partner with private sector, and improve their livelihoods.
+Reducing the number of poor living on less than $1.90 per day requires a focus on leveraging physical assets, by improving security of private, customary, and common land rights, so that more people can invest in and better manage their resources for future generations, start or grow a business, partner with the private sector, and improve their livelihoods.

 More secure collective rights to land and other resources are also important for Indigenous Peoples and marginalized groups.
-Strengthening communal land rights of vulnerable populations does not only respond to basic norms of equality, but has positive outcomes on human capital and development.
+Strengthening communal land rights of vulnerable populations does not only respond to basic norms of equality but has positive outcomes on human capital and development.

 Pressure on land rights is growing.
-Over 4 billion people or 50% of the world’s population live in urban areas; by 2045 the number of people living in cities will increase to 6 billion, adding 2 billion more urban residents that require security, infrastructure and services.
+Over 4 billion people – or 55% of the world’s population – live in urban areas; by 2045 the number of people living in cities will increase to 6 billion, adding 2 billion more urban residents that require security, infrastructure and services.
 Secure tenure with complete land records and geospatial data are prerequisites for managing sustainable urban growth and empowering dwellers.

 Investment in secure tenure is a direct investment in disaster recovery ability and resilience.
 The more secure, formal, and reconcilable the rights and systems are, the less vulnerable the land users are for eviction or loss of livelihoods in the case of a disaster.
 Also, comprehensive and secure land records offer critical protection of rights when population is displaced by a disaster.